mondus/mondus.github.io/teaching/COM4521/sharc.md

 	nano helloworld.cu

-*Note: If you wish to view/edit this file locally then you can use sftp (e.g. using Filezilla or MoboXTerm).*
+*Note: If you wish to view/edit this file locally then you can use FPT (e.g. using Filezilla).
+Files can be transfered to and from your HPC account storage space using the instructions on the [ShARC documentation page](http://docs.hpc.shef.ac.uk/en/latest/hpc/transferring-files.html).
+MobaXTerm described on the same link can also be used instead of Putty for both SSH connections and remote file editing.*

 Compile the code using nvcc with the following command (note this is the command line equivalent of the build process in visual studio):